owncloud/ocis/docs/ocis/storage-backends/cephfs.md

     └── .uploads
 ```

-Versions are not file but snapshot based, a native feature of cephfs.
-The driver maps entries in the native cephfs `.snap` folder available in the web UI using the versions sidebar.
+Versions are not file but snapshot based, a [native feature of cephfs](https://docs.ceph.com/en/latest/dev/cephfs-snapshots/).
+The driver maps entries in the native cephfs `.snap` folder to the CS3 api recycle bin concept and makes them available in the web UI using the versions sidebar.
+Snepshots cen be triggered by users themselves or on a schedule.

-Trash is not implemented, as cephfs has no native recycle bin and instead relies on the snapshot functionality that can be triggered by endusers.
+Trash is not implemented, as cephfs has no native recycle bin and instead relies on the snapshot functionality that can be triggered by end users.
 It should be possible to automatically create a snapshot before deleting a file.
 This needs to be explored.

-Shares can be mapped to ACLs supported by cephfs.
+Shares [are be mapped to ACLs](https://github.com/cs3org/reva/pull/1209/files#diff-5e532e61f99bffb5754263bc6ce75f84a30c6f507a58ba506b0b487a50eda1d9R168-R224) supported by cephfs.
 The share manager is used to persist the intent of a share and can be used to periodically verify or reset the ACLs on cephfs.

 ## Future work
 - The spaces concept matches cephfs subvolumes.
 We can implement the CreateStorageSpace call with that, keep track of the list of storage spaces using symlinks, like for the id based lookup.